-- 1. PBIS Training and Implementation, Action 1 was formed to promote positive behavior on campus assisting in raising the school culture and climate for each campus.
-The district was successful at implementing this action through great effort into implementing this on the elementary and middle school campuses to raise school culture and climate. - 2.
-Parent Training for School Site Council, Action 2 was successfully implemented by the Districts to support parents and students with understanding the roles and responsibilities of School Site Council.
+1. PBIS Training and Implementation, Action 1 was formed to promote positive behavior on campus assisting in raising the school culture and climate for each campus.
+The district was successful at implementing this action through great effort into implementing this on the elementary and middle school campuses to raise school culture and climate.
+There were challenges with student behavior due to the long-term effects of returning to school from the pandemic, particularly at the middle school level.

-- 3. Social Emotional Wellness Professional Development, Action 3 was successfully implemented with professional development for staff, put on by San Bernardino County Superintendent of Schools, Desert Mountain SELPA, and other agencies, and the District was able to provide Care Solace resources for students and families. - 4.
+- 2. Parent Training for School Site Council, Action 2 was successfully implemented by the Districts to support parents and students with understanding the roles and responsibilities of School Site Council. - 3.
+Social Emotional Wellness Professional Development, Action 3 was successfully implemented with professional development for staff, put on by San Bernardino County Superintendent of Schools, Desert Mountain SELPA, and other agencies, and the District was able to provide Care Solace resources for students and families. - 4.
 Attendance Measures, Action 4 and Suspension Mitigation, Action 5 are about providing wraparound supports for students while educating families on the importance of coming to school and behaving at school.
 These actions were implemented successfully by the district without any substantiative differences.

 Overall, the district's implementation of Goal 2 can be regarded as successful, with substantial achievements in most areas of action.
 The implementation of PBIS Training and Implementation effectively promoted positive behavior, enhancing the school culture and climate across elementary and middle school campuses.
 Parent Training for School Site Council was successfully conducted, helping parents and students understand their roles and responsibilities.
 Social Emotional Wellness Professional Development provided valuable resources and training for staff, facilitated by various agencies, and offered Care Solace resources to students and families.
 Attendance Measures and Suspension Mitigation actions were also successfully implemented, providing wraparound supports for students and educating families on the importance of school attendance and behavior.
-However, the district noted some differences in implementation, which highlights an area for future improvement and alignment with the original plan.
+However, the district noted some challenges in implementation due to effects in student behavior from the covid pandemic, which highlights an area for future improvement and alignment with the original plan.